AdeloreSimiloluwa/kubeflow-scenarios/deploying-github-issue-summarization/serving.md

 Once the trained model (_output_model.h5_) is available, it needs to be packaged up as a Docker Image.
 As the serving will be done via Seldon Core, the command below would build the required Docker Image containing your trained model.
-This has been done for you and uploaded as _katacoda/issue-summarization:0.1-zuowang_.
-A special thank you to [Zuo Wang](https://hub.docker.com/u/zuowang/) for providing the base image.
+This has been done for you and uploaded as _gcr.io/kubeflow-images-public/issue-summarization:0.1_.

 The commands below represent what's required to build the image.